Chocolate Cherry Energy Bites

-Chocolate Cherry Energy Balls are a delicious larabar chocolate chip cherry torte copycat!
+Chocolate Cherry Energy Bites are a delicious larabar chocolate chip cherry torte copycat!
 Roll them into balls, bites or shape them into energy bars for a healthy no-bake snack with a kiss of chocolate!

 I have a teeny bit of a crush on Larabar’s Chocolate Chip Cherry Torte bars.